Napier Port share offer pitched in a $2.27 to $2.60 range

-The port is offering 90 million shares, part of which will be used to pay off debt.
+The float, which will see the holding of its current owner – Hawke's Bay Regional Council – drop to 55 per cent, will raise between $204.3 million and $234.0m.

-The float, which will see the holding of its current owner – Hawke's Bay Regional Council – drop to 55 per cent, will raise $204.3 million to $234.0m.
+The company expects to list on August 20 and will offer 90 million shares, part of which will be used to pay off debt.

 Most of the proceeds will be used to build a new wharf - Wharf 6 – which the port said will alleviate congestion, particularly during the busy cruise ship season.